 Trump returns to a changed Wisconsin to shore up support

-MADISON, Wis.
-(AP) — The last time President Donald Trump visited Wisconsin he staged a raucous rally at an arena in downtown Milwaukee.
+The last time President Donald Trump visited Wisconsin he staged a massive, raucous rally at an arena in downtown Milwaukee.

-For his return Thursday to the battleground state, he’ll be reminded how much has changed since January.

 The Republican president planned a trip to conservative, rural Wisconsin for a private tour of a shipyard far from Milwaukee, where coronavirus restrictions now prevent large rallies.
 A day earlier, the governor activated the National Guard in the capital to protect state property from angry protests against racial injustice.